-The Commission on Colleges of the Southern Association of Colleges and Schools (SACS) requires each institution seeking its ten-year reaffirmation of its accreditation to develop a plan to enhance the quality of student learning.
+- The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requires each institution seeking its ten-year reaffirmation of its accreditation to develop a plan to enhance the quality of student learning.

 - For its Quality Enhancement Plan (QEP), Young Harris College has developed a narrowly focused program within the academic curriculum that’s designed to improve students’ written and spoken communication.

 - Employers frequently cite effective writing and speaking as among the most important skills they seek when hiring college graduates.